Home Warranty Response Times: How Long Does It Really Take to Get Service?

 Follow Up Proactively

 If you haven't heard back within 24 hours of filing, call or message your provider.
-Keep a written log of every interaction — the date, time, and name of the representative you spoke with.
+Keep a written log of every interaction, including the date, time, and name of the representative you spoke with.

 Request Authorization for an Out-of-Network Technician

 If your assigned contractor can't schedule within a reasonable time, ask your warranty company if they'll authorize you to hire your own technician.
-Many companies allow this in cases of contractor unavailability.
+Many companies allow this when their network is unavailable, and some plans offer a "cash-out" or payment-in-lieu option.
 Understanding home warranty reimbursement policies ahead of time can help you act quickly if this situation arises.

 Don't Hire First, Ask Later